kou-rose/UFOs/README.md

 ![images/city_comparison.png](images/city_comparison.png)

 There are fiver filter options to choose from.
 They can be used together in any combination.
-As many filters as the user wishes to utilize can be used, one or five or somewhere between, and all will bring a result so long as each input exists in the data.
+As many filters as the user wishes to utilize can be used, one or five or somewhere between, and all will bring a result so long as each combination exists in the data.
 Some examples have been given below.

 ![images/filtering.png](images/filtering.png)